-In the absence of full implementation of the strategies and risk mitigation measures identified in the WSA, the [waterway name] would be considered unsuitable for the LNG marine traffic.
+The attached LOR Analysis contains a detailed summary of the WSA review process that has guided this recommendation.
+In the absence of full implementation of the strategies and risk management measures identified in the applicant's WSA, the [waterway name] would be considered unsuitable for the LNG marine traffic.